tvle236/back-end-take-home/README.md

 ### What is the test?

 You will be building an endpoint that allows users to search a data set.
 Included in this repository is a set of Airport, Airline, and Route data.
 Your task is to create models to represent, relate and ultimately expose the data to a GET endpoint.
-Users of the API will be able to search for airlines that service a specified route.
+Users of the API will be able to search for routes given an origin and destination.

 ### User Stories (Requirements)